 - Educational benefits for your interns and employees that can help you attract more qualified workers to your farm.

-Groundswell's 2013 Mentor Farms are (click for CRAFT Farm Profiles): West Haven Farm, Northland Sheep Dairy, Kingbird Farm, Sweet Land Farm, The Good Life Farm, and Oechsner Farms.
+Our CRAFT Mentor Farms are (click for CRAFT Farm Profiles): West Haven Farm, Northland Sheep Dairy, Kingbird Farm, The Good Life Farm, Oechsner Farms, and Main Street Farms.
 This group of experienced farmer-mentors works with Groundswell to host a series of training sessions for CRAFT members from May to October.
 Each session will include an in-depth farm tour; potluck lunch; Q&A with the farmers; and plenty of time for informal mentoring and networking among the farmers and their trainees.

 Topics to be addressed by each farm during each farm tours include: